lawleyfall2019/110-fall2019/exercises/critiqueExercise/critiqueExercise.md

 # Critique Exercise 1 (Week 6)

 This week you'll be practicing critique skills.
-Remember that critique is best when it uses non-judgmental questions--"What was your goal for this work?"
-"What do you want people to notice first?"
+Remember that critique is best when it is constructive; use non-judgmental questions--"What was your goal for this work?"
+"What do you want people to notice first?", acknowledge positive aspects of the work, and provide concrete suggestions for improvement.

 You'll be doing this exercise in your note-taking groups, critiquing each person's magazine cover as a group.